git-college-of-surgery/git-commit-ectomy/docs/branches.md

 ## git forget blob: `cat_branch1` (branch specific history)

-We walk through how to remove a file added in a commit that only exists in the commit history of a single branch.
+We walk through how to remove a file that was only added to one branch.

 This procedure is basically equivalent to the
 [Easy Method](easy.md), which deals with a single branch.
-You are rewriting the history of one branch, so there will not be any other branches pointing to the old history when you are finished.
+You are rewriting the last bit of the history of that one branch.
+When the old commits are changed to new commits, there will not be any other branches pointing to the old history, so things are not complicated.

 Start by checking out the branch: